When you travel how do you really capture the essence of the places you visit? How well do your travel photographs represent your experience?

 The internet, magazines, and guidebooks are all great resources.
 Finding a good blog about the place you’re visiting will allow your documentary photography to benefit from someone else’s experience.

 Research will help you plan your time better and get to the best locations to take your documentary photography.
-It will also help you to prioritise.
+It will also help you to prioritize.

 Good documentary photography is not only about recording what you see.
 You want to tell your story, so that your photos are engaging.